seahorse-ai-ryan/brush_egui_tiles_prototype/EGUI_TILES_PLAN.md

 *   **State Corruption (Resolved):** Initial crashes during docking/closing were likely due to attempting state modification directly in UI logic or incorrect handling of tile ownership/removal.
 The event queue pattern resolved this.
 *   **Tab Reordering (Works):** Standard tab reordering functions correctly with the default `Behavior`.
 Previous issues were caused by custom overrides.
 *   **Floating Window Resizing (Mostly Stable):** Seems okay, using `ScrollArea` helps.
+*   **Button Glitches (Identified):** Placing Dock/Undock buttons using `egui::Area` inside panel content causes layering and resize issues (buttons appearing through windows, detaching on resize). **Resolution:** Move buttons to `Behavior::tab_ui` override.
+*   **Web Build Setup (Completed):** Successfully configured the project for web deployment using `trunk`.
+    *   Requires an `index.html` file at the project root.
+    *   `Cargo.toml` needs web-specific dependencies: `wasm-bindgen`, `wasm-bindgen-futures`, `log`, `web-sys` (with features like `Document`, `Window`, `Element`, `HtmlCanvasElement`).
+    *   Requires conditional compilation (`#[cfg(...)]`) in `src/app.rs` for separate `main` functions (native vs. web).
+    *   The web `main` function needs to use `web-sys` to get the HTML canvas element by ID and pass it to `eframe::WebRunner::start`.
+    *   `trunk build` is useful for checking compilation errors without starting the server.
+    *   `trunk serve` runs the development server with hot-reloading.
-*   **Clean Implementation Approach:** Starting fresh from Brush's app.rs structure yielded a much more stable foundation by focusing on the core egui_tiles functionality first, with future plans to carefully add floating window features.
+*   Clean Implementation Approach: Starting fresh from Brush's app.rs structure yielded a much more stable foundation by focusing on the core egui_tiles functionality first, with future plans to carefully add floating window features.

 ## 6. Refined Implementation Strategy

 *   **Stage 1 (Completed):** Implement clean Brush-like UI with tabs and stable dragging behavior.
-*   **Stage 2 (Next):** Carefully add floating window and docking/undocking capabilities, following the detailed plan in Section 12.
+*   **Stage 2 (Next):** Carefully add floating window and docking/undocking capabilities, following the detailed plan in Section 12, prioritizing the use of `PanelId` enum and `Behavior::tab_ui` for buttons.
-*   **Stage 3 (Future):** Implement more advanced features like layout persistence.
+*   **Stage 3 (Future):** Implement more advanced features like layout persistence and context-aware docking restoration.

+**External Feedback:** Additional feedback and analysis were provided by external AI agents.
+See [04-mini_feedback.md](./04-mini_feedback.md) for details and evaluation.
+Key takeaways influencing this plan are incorporated below.

 ## 7. Alternative UX/Layout Considerations

 (Keep for future reference if button-based UX proves insufficient.)
 *   Explore newer versions of `egui_tiles` for potentially improved drag/drop handling for advanced interactions.
 *   Consider custom drag-and-drop implementations outside of `egui_tiles` default behavior if needed for drag-to-dock.
+*   Layout persistence (saving/loading - requires manual serialization).
+*   Consider more advanced features based on limitations and challenges.
+*   **Context-aware docking/restoration:** Enhance docking to remember the last parent container and reopening to restore panels to their last known state (docked container or floating rect/size).
+*   **Web Compatibility:** Ensure changes work in web builds using `trunk serve`.

 ## 8. Current Status & Next Steps (Final)